nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `TAG_NAME`: The word to tag the task with, should be alphanumeric, ie must not contain any spaces.

 Examples:
-*  `edit 1 -mCS2103T -nip` Edits the taskName to ip.
+*  `edit 1 -m CS2103T -n ip` Edits the taskName to ip.

 ### Deleting a task : `delete`